bronsonavila/automate-boring-stuff-python-notes/README.md

     # Index 2 in supplies is: binders
     ```

-- You can use Python's **Multiple Assignments** feature to iterate over a list and assign each item's value to a variable:
+- You can use Python's **multiple assignments** feature to iterate over a list and assign each item's value to a variable:

   ```python
   cat = ['fat', 'orange', 'loud']